a brief theological introduction

 When will each volume be available?

-Series volumes will appear periodically through the summer of 2020.
+Series volumes will appear periodically through the end of 2020.
 Rather than announcing exact publication dates for each volume in advance, we plan to release each book as soon as its production is complete.

 How can I know when new volumes will be available?